 Successful Aging Among LGBT Older Adults: Physical and Mental Health-Related Quality of Life by Age Group

 Fredriksen-Goldsen, Karen I.; Kim, Hyun-Jun; Shiu, Chengshi; Goldsen, Jayn; and Emlet, Charles A., "Successful Aging Among LGBT Older Adults: Physical and Mental Health-Related Quality of Life by Age Group" (2014).
-Social Work Publications.
+Social Work & Criminal Justice Publications.
 118.